hanseatics/BottomBar/README.md

 // Set the color for the active tab.
 Ignored on mobile when there are more than three tabs. mBottomBar.setActiveTabColor("#009688");

+// Use custom text appearance in tab titles. mBottomBar.setTextAppearance(android.R.style.TextAppearance_DeviceDefault_Large_Inverse);

+// Use custom typeface that's located at the "/src/main/assets" directory.
+If using with
+// custom text appearance, set the text appearance first. mBottomBar.setTypeFace("Bichette.ttf");
 ```

 ## Common problems and solutions